HillsMakan/sydneyhillsmakan/src/content/pages/about.md

 icon: mdi:about
 order: 1
 ---
-Hills Makan Group (International) is a vibrant and diverse community brought together by our shared love for food and culture.
+HMG International is a vibrant and diverse community brought together by our shared love for food and culture.
 So, anyone and everyone are welcome to join.
 Our group celebrates the beauty of diversity through a variety of cuisines.
 From tantalizing street food to gourmet delights, mouthwatering Asian street food to classic European dishes, there's always something new to savor.

 ## 🎁 Members' Exclusive Benefits